rahXephonz/ioofy/README.md

 <h1 align="middle">/IOO·FY/</h1>

 <p> He/Him.
-Hi Everyone👋 i'm Rizky and i am an enthusiast front end devs from Bogor, Indonesia.<br> I Like
+Hi Everyone👋 i'm Rizky my nickname is Ioofy actually on internets.
+And i am an enthusiast front end devs from Bogor, Indonesia.<br/><br/>I Like
-    learning a new something, and styling a design.
+    learning a new something, and styling a design💅.
 Nice to see you :)</p>

 ## Let's chat